Fast, Guided Testing

 Used by:

-(Neumann, S., Kwisda, S., Krettek, C. and Gaulke, R., 2017.
+Larger hands can register higher grip force on a dynamometer, even if actual muscle strength isn’t greater.
+A 339-participant trial found readings from a dynamometer correlated with palm width, hand length, and forearm size (Neumann, S., Kwisda, S., Krettek, C. and Gaulke, R., 2017.
 Comparison of the grip strength using the Martin-Vigorimeter and the JAMAR-dynamometer: establishment of normal values. in vivo, 31(5), pp.917-924.)

-The rigid grips and fixed spacing of many dynamometers can be uncomfortable for people with arthritis, smaller hands, or weaker strength—leading to underestimation.
+The rigid grips and fixed spacing of many dynamometers can be uncomfortable for people with arthritis, smaller hands, or weaker strength, leading to underestimation.
 Research shows this design can compromise both comfort and accuracy.

 (Gränicher, P., Maurer, Y., Spörri, J., Haller, B., Swanenburg, J., de Bie, R.A., Lenssen, T.A. and Scherr, J., 2024.
 Accuracy and Reliability of Grip Strength Measurements: A Comparative Device Analysis.
 Journal of Functional Morphology and Kinesiology, 9(4), p.274.)